timkindberg/Royal-Family/README.md

   - Player Two (Red):
     - The Scarlett family, their primary crest is the Heart &#9825;.
 The crest of their alliance family is the Diamond &#9826;.
     - Player Two starts with both red castles placed in front of them—**Heart face up and Diamond face down**.
 The Heart castle starts fully developed and the Diamond castle is not yet developed.
-1. Shuffle the remaining deck and place the deck to the side.
+1. Shuffle the remaining deck and place the deck to the side, face down.
-1. Deal the first round's flop face up between the two players.
+1. Deal the first round's flop—face up—between the two players.
 This is "The Field".
 1. Final Setup should look as like this:

 ```